arkoc/blog/content/posts/the-history-of-interop.md

 | **Security**     | Swap = pure HTLC atomicity—either both chains release with the same secret or both refund, so no custody risk.
 SEED staking + slashing penalizes mis-fills. |
 | **Extendability**| Supports Bitcoin L1 plus many EVM L1/L2s; adding a chain is just deploying the standard vault contracts and pointing solvers/relayers at it—every new chain immediately interoperates with all others, and all roles remain permissionless. |

+--

+As we get here, to quick recap is that interop is at really early early stages.
+All the solutions come with gigantic tradeoffs, ofen the ones that are ont easly spotabble at surface, some of them are intentionally misleading, some of them have actually a good path forward, that can benefit the whole crypto ecosystems.
+Whatever it is, but we are right now in big expereimental stage, where we will se what kind of projects can start striving.
+I almost think that whatever it was possible to try and explore, has been done, the question is how the existing solutions and how the crypto ecosystem will grow generally.

+And also if you think we are done with this, blog post, not actually.
+There are few more ideas to explore, like Resource Locks, Shhared bridgtes and few ecosystem updates now.
+So let move with that.

 #### Resource Locks

 #### Shared Bridges